PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

   > This file corresponds to the schema that will define your model and create a db table according to this model.

 - Modify the `Artist` model to have the `name` and `nationality` attributes.
-  > For Ent:
+  > 💡 For ENT:
-  > - each type with an embedded ent.Schema is a table in a database.
+  > - each type with an embedded `ent.Schema` is a table in a database.
   > - each [`field`](https://entgo.io/docs/schema-fields) is a column in this table.
   > - each [`edge`](https://entgo.io/docs/schema-edges) is a link to another table.

 - Run the `go generate . /ent` command to start generating ENT code.
-  > You will see many folders and files appear, so some particularly interesting to hover over:
+  > You will see many folders and files appear, here are some particularly interesting to know:
-  > - ent/client.go: The ENT client for your database.
+  > - `ent/client.go`: The ENT client for your database.
-  > - ent/artist.go: The template of your Artist defined by your Artist schema.
+  > - `ent/artist.go`: The template of your Artist defined by your Artist schema.
-  > - ent/artist_create.go: Functions/methods for creating an artist
+  > - `ent/artist_create.go`: Functions/methods for creating an artist
-  > - ent/artist_query.go: Functions/methods that allow you to query an artist
+  > - `ent/artist_query.go`: Functions/methods that allow you to query an artist
-  > - ent/artist_update.go: The functions/methods that allow you to modify an artist
+  > - `ent/artist_update.go`: The functions/methods that allow you to modify an artist
-  > - ent/artist_delete.go: The functions/methods that allow you to delete an artist
+  > - `ent/artist_delete.go`: The functions/methods that allow you to delete an artist

-- Still in the schema/artist.go file, add the "id" field to your schema so that ENT uses a UUID instead than an `int`.
+- Still in the `schema/artist.go` file, add the `id` field to your schema so that ENT uses a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) instead of an `int` 🙂
   > In a relational database, each table contains a unique identifier, so that each element of that table can be distinguished even if their data are the same.
   > In our case, this identifier is `id`.
   >